tonywhatever/deb_build4skippy/README.md

 For Debian read Debian-Recipe.md

-For Ubuntu and Linux Mint (includes backporting) read Ubuntu-Recipe.md
+For Ubuntu and Linux Mint read Ubuntu-Recipe.md